 Unlike the ‘Moon Base Alpha’ series, an actual astronaut wrote these books.
-Mark Kelly was a captain in the United States Navy when he commanded the final mission of Space Shuttle Endeavour in May 2011 and is a veteran of four space flights to the International Space Station.
+Author Mark Kelly was a captain in the United States Navy when he commanded the final mission of Space Shuttle Endeavour in May 2011.
+He is also a veteran of four space flights to the International Space Station.

-These books are for kids a lot smarter than me; the science, mathematics and physics in this story kind of went over my head.
+These books are for kids a lot smarter than me.
+The science, mathematics, and physics in this story went over my head.
 Don’t feel bad if you don’t understand everything said in this book.
-I didn’t really understand it and I’m 23 years old, even the simplified terms I didn’t really get.
+I didn’t really understand it, and I’m twenty-three years old, even the simplified terms I didn’t get.

 Astrotwins: Project Rescue (Astrotwins #2)

-Last summer, with the help of their friends, Mark and Scott Kelly turn some spare parts into a real rocket ship and sent Scott into orbit.
+Last summer, with the help of their friends, Mark and Scott Kelly turned some spare parts into a real rocket ship and sent Scott into orbit.
 This summer is looking dull in comparison.
-Until they hear on the news that a Russian cosmonaut is trapped inside the Salyut space station orbiting 220 miles above earth.
+Until they hear on the news that a Russian cosmonaut is trapped inside the Salyut space station orbiting 220 miles above Earth.